By DAVID BILLER

 On Tuesday, de Bessa filed a 33-page request on behalf of Bolsonaro and Costa citing a software bug in the majority of Brazil’s machines — they lack individual identification numbers in their internal logs — to argue all votes they recorded should be nullified.
 De Bessa said that doing so would leave Bolsonaro with 51% of the remaining valid votes.

 Neither Costa nor de Bessa have explained how the bug might have affected election results.
 Independent experts consulted by The Associated Press said that, while newly discovered, it doesn’t affect reliability and each voting machine is still readily identifiable through other means.
-In his ruling on Thursday, de Moraes noted the same.
+In his ruling, de Moraes noted the same.

 He also wrote that the challenge to the vote appeared aimed at incentivizing anti-democratic protest movements and creating tumult, and ordered the investigation of Costa and the consultant hired to conduct an evaluation.